astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Empty, protected constructor to prohibit direct allocation of this class.
+Empty, private constructor to prohibit direct allocation of this class.

 ##### Parameters